Abhash-Chakraborty/AI-Text-Extractor/README.md

 │   ├── __init__.py
 │   ├── core.py          # Main extraction logic
 │   └── utils.py         # Helper functions
+├── src/api_app.py       # FastAPI app (REST API)
 ├── src/streamlit_app.py # Streamlit web app
 ├── pyproject.toml       # Package configuration
 ├── requirements.txt     # Dependencies for HF Spaces
 └── README.md           # This file

+## Do I need cloud storage?

+Short answer: No.

+- Local uploads are processed in-memory or via temporary files and removed after extraction.
+- Google Drive URLs are downloaded into a temporary file and deleted after processing.
+- Nothing is persisted to disk or external storage by default.

+Consider external storage (e.g., S3/GCS) only if you need to retain original files or outputs, handle very large files, or build user-specific history/audit features.
 ```

+## Why enable CORS and OpenAPI docs?

+- Faster iteration: Test requests directly from Swagger UI without external tools.
+- Easier integration: Frontends can call the API from browsers when CORS is enabled.
+- Better DX: Self-documented API contract (/openapi.json) supports client generation.
+- Safer defaults: CORS origins can be restricted per environment; use `*` only in dev.

 ## Contributing